Fiction Character Profile Builder (Free Tool + PDF Template)

 who are you characters

 There are a lot of choices for book writing software.
 Many of the premium versions come with a bio template or profile cards.
+You can usually add as many sections as you wish, as well as a character image.

 LivingWriter character bio

+But you don’t need to buy software to create as many profiles as you need for character creation.
 It’s very easy to detail all the information about a character’s life by creating a simple character template in Microsoft Word or Apple Pages.

-Here is an example of creating a fiction profile template complete with some details.
+Here is an example of creating a fiction profile template, complete with some details.

-fiction character profile template example
+fiction character profile template with example text

 A good profile will have as much information as possible to form a complete overview of your character.
 Here are some essential traits and details you will need to include once you’ve created your template.